Rex23/SampleCodes/README.md

-These are a small portion of the codes I have written mainly for demonstration purposes.
+The repository is mainly for demonstration of my programming skills.
+Over the years I write far more codes than the ones demonstrated here.
 I keep on updating the files as time goes by.

 Dr. X. Ren